Multiplicity fluctuations and correlations in 5.02 TeV p+Pb collisions at zero impact parameter: Results and model comparisons

 \subsection{Multiplicity fluctuations in the QCD dipole model}

 In order to figure out how the observed phenomena relate with the underlying fundamental QCD dynamics, we now investigate a simple model of gluon production in the scattering of a hadron off a large nucleus, that can be derived from QCD in an asymptotic limit appropriate to very high energies~\cite{Kovchegov:1998bi,Mueller:2016xti,Liou:2016mfr}.
 The hadron in its ground state is modeled as a quark-antiquark color singlet of fixed size $r_0$, referred to as a color dipole.
 As for the nucleus, it is solely characterized by a single size $r_s$, called the saturation radius, related to the saturation momentum by $Q_s\sim 1/r_s$.
 Physically, $r_s$ corresponds to the size of color-singlet domains inside the nucleus in its rest frame.
-No impact parameter dependence is included.
-Therefore, it is as if $b$ was fixed, similar to proton-nucleus collisions at $b=0$.
+The value of $r_s$ is fixed throughout the calculation.
+Therefore, the dipole traverses a slab of nuclear matter of fixed length, similar to a proton-nucleus collisions at $b=0$.

 This model is too simple to be quantitatively compared with proton-nucleus data, but we can at least investigate whether the same qualitative trends are present.
 We can evaluate the observables studied above, namely: the rapidity dependence of the mean multiplicity and of the variance, and the rapidity correlation.